opil/documentation/docs/develop/SP/opil_api_local_sp.md

 free_thresh: 0.196
 ```

 To simulate this map in Stage you need to do the following.
 By default map_server and Stage have different reference global map coordinate systems.
 We choose to have the coordinate system at the lower left corner of the map.
 To have that first autocrop the mapfile.pgm so that borders are occupied, otherwise map_server and Stage will have different scales since Stage does the autocrop by itself.
 To do so open the mapfile.pgm in gimp, autocrop and put it in lam_simulator/worlds/elements folder for Stage world file and to yaml/bitmaps folder for map_server.
 Open the yaml file that is created by the map_saver, put origin to zero so that the origin will be the lower left corner and put it in the yaml folder.
-Do not forget to change the path to the mapfile.pgm (in this example bitmaps folder is added).
+Do not forget to change the path to the mapfile.pgm (in this example bitmaps folder is added):

 ```
 image: bitmaps/mapfile.pgm